Barrenjoey Lighthouse Walk, Enjoy Stunning Ocean Views from up the Hill

 The Barrenjoey Lighthouse stands tall and proud on the highest point of Barrenjoey Headland, the most northern tip of the Palm Beach Peninsula, part of the Ku-ring-gai Chase National Park.
 The heritage listed sandstone lighthouse, at 113 metres above sea-level, was built in 1881 and has been an iconic Sydney attraction for many years.

 Where does the name Barrenjoey come from?
-Arthur Phillip, the first Governor of New South Wales (late 18th century), named the headland “Barrenjuee”, which meant little kangaroo or wallaby.
+Arthur Phillip, the first Governor of New South Wales (late 18th century), called the headland “Barrenjuee”, which meant little kangaroo or wallaby.

 There have been different spellings for this name ever since, but in 1966 it was officially named Barrenjoey Headland.